 If you are working from home and want a reliably fast Internet speed, the best option is to get more than you think you need.
 Consider your budget.
 Don't overspend on speeds you don't think you'll use but consider the possibility you may need more than you initially think you will.

-Which Internet is Best for Working from Home?
+Which Internet Speed is Best for Working from Home?

 The best Internet for you, if you're working from home, is one that's reliable and gives you room to do the work you need to do and then some.
 In the middle of a call or in the lead-up to a deadline, you don't want to think about whether your Internet is working.
 And as bandwidth requirements from applications and content providers increase, you want the assurance to know your Internet can handle the load.